 1 in 4 households in the EU, over 50 million individuals, cannot afford to adequately heat, cool or light their homes (HEAL, 2019).
 We recognise energy poverty is a political choice which calls for a political response.

-With the exacerbating impacts of the COVID-19 crisis and the climate crisis, we must take action to eliminate energy poverty across Europe.
+With the exacerbating impacts of the climate crisis, spiralling energy bills and the rising cost of living, we must take action to eliminate energy poverty across Europe.
 We bring together fundamental skills and knowledge needed to ensure a fair energy transition leaves no one behind from community action to EU policy.

 Become a member